markwylde/workerbox/README.md

   getMessage: () => 'Have a great day!'
 };

+// You can save state between running code
+// But this will not save between different workerbox instances. await run(` globalThis.sharedVariable = 123
+`);

 const result = await run(`
+  // globalThis.sharedVariable === 123;

   async function sayHello (who) {
     return 'Hello ' + who + '. ' + await getMessage();
   }